Defect-aware Hybrid Prompt Optimization via Progressive Tuning for Zero-Shot Multi-type Anomaly Detection and

-A straightforward approach to consider is the prompt-learning technique~\cite{jiang2020can, lester2021power}, which methods such as AnomalyCLIP~\cite{zhou2023anomalyclip} leveraged.
-However, directly applying such methods for fine-grained defect identification in a zero-shot scenario presents various challenges.
-In these tasks, a model trained on a source dataset is directly evaluated on a different target dataset, which may contain unseen defect types on various objects.
-Consequently, misalignment occurs with new unseen defects when learning prompt token embeddings for each prior known defect, since these embeddings for unseen defects are undefined.
-Additionally, CLIP suffers from an inherent modality gap rooted in an information imbalance during pre-training~\cite{schrodi2024two}.
-This causes the model to favor abstract concepts over the fine-grained visual features essential for defect-type identification.
-While~\cite{schrodi2024two} shows that enriching text descriptions during pre-training can mitigate this gap, the issue persists when applying the pre-trained model to specific downstream tasks.
-To overcome these challenges, we propose DAPO, \textbf{D}efect-\textbf{a}ware \textbf{P}rompt \textbf{O}ptimization, where we learn hybrid prompts for each defect type, which consists of a set of shared learnable defect token embeddings with the literal tokens of specific defect type in textual format.
-The objective is to have shared learnable parameters such that the same set of learnable abnormal tokens can be shared across different defect categories, so that the prompt for the new defect types can be constructed with these learnable token embeddings plus the textural description of the new defect types.
+To overcome these challenges, we propose DAPO, \textbf{D}efect-\textbf{a}ware \textbf{P}rompt \textbf{O}ptimization, where we learn hybrid prompts for each defect type, which consist of a set of shared learnable defect token embeddings together with the literal tokens of specific defect-type descriptions in textual format (e.g., $[W_1], \ldots, [W_l]$ [``bent''] [``defect'']).
+Sharing learnable tokens across defect categories enables prompt construction for novel defect types by reusing the same learned abnormal tokens while simply swapping in the textual description of the new defect.
 The main contributions of this work are as follows:

-\begin{itemize} \item We propose a new method that composes prompts from fixed textual anchors plus a small set of shared, learnable defect tokens reused across defect types, removing per-defect prompt engineering and enabling zero-shot construction of prompts for novel defects. \item We conduct comprehensive experiments on five publicly available industrial datasets and an internal semiconductor dataset, covering diverse object classes and significant distribution shifts.
-The results show that our approach achieves superior performance in both zero-shot multi-type anomaly segmentation and binary anomaly detection under distribution shift conditions.
-The code base is available in the supplementary material. \end{itemize}
+\begin{itemize} \item We propose DAPO, a defect-aware prompt optimization framework that composes hybrid prompts from fixed textual anchors and a small set of shared learnable defect tokens reused across defect types. \item We design a prompt composition and optimization scheme that explicitly bridges the coarse anomaly concept and fine-grained defect semantics, improving image-text alignment. \item We conduct comprehensive experiments on five public industrial benchmarks and an internal semiconductor dataset under significant distribution shifts, demonstrating consistent gains on both zero-shot multi-type anomaly segmentation and binary anomaly detection.
+Our code is publicly available.\footnote{\url{https://github.com/boschresearch/defect-aware-prompt-optimization}} \end{itemize}